Constantino Jaraula

 Constantino "Tinnex" Galagnara Jaraula (born June 20, 1937) is a Filipino politician who served as Mayor of Cagayan de Oro from 2007 to 2010.
 He served as representative of Cagayan de Oro's at-large congressional district during the 11th, 12th, and 13th congresses.

 During the 11th Congress, Jaraula's first act was filing a resolution seeking to amend the 1987 Constitution through a constitutional convention.
 In 2003, during the 12th Congress, he was among the many congressmen that endorsed the unconstitutional impeachment complaint against then-Chief Justice Hilario Davide Jr. In the 13th Congress, he served as the chairman of the House Committee on Constitutional Amendments.
 The committee during his term approved a charter change bill and was passed by the House of Representatives however it was not taken up by the Senate.

 Controversy

-Jaraula was convicted by the Sandiganbayan alongside Janet Lim-Napoles for graft and corruption in connection with the Priority Development Assistance Fund scandal.
+In 2021, Jaraula was convicted by the Sandiganbayan alongside Janet Lim-Napoles for graft and corruption in connection with the Priority Development Assistance Fund scandal.
+In 2024, he was again convicted by the Sandiganbayan for graft over his involvement in the Fertilizer Fund scam in 2004.
+He was sentenced to suffer 6 to 10 years imprisonment with perpetual disqualification from public office.
+The court however nullified the P3 million civil liability.